-SECTION 3.
-Reception of Complaints
+SECTION 2.
+Reception of Complaints.

-Complaints may be lodged either with a member association or with EFPIA.
-Adjudication of complaints shall be a matter solely for the national associations.
+(a) Complaints may be lodged either with PRIMA or with EFPIA.
+Adjudication of complaints shall be a matter solely for PRIMA.

-Complaints received by EFPIA shall be processed as follows:
+(d) Complaints received by EFPIA shall be processed as follows:

-- i.
-EFPIA will forward any complaints it receives (without considering their admissibility or commenting upon them) to the relevant member association(s). - ii.
-EFPIA will send an acknowledgement of receipt to the complainant, indicating the relevant national association(s) to which the complaint has been sent for processing and decision. - iii.
-In addition, upon receipt by EFPIA of multiple external complaints (i.e. several complaints on the same or similar subjects lodged from outside the industry against several subsidiaries of a single company), EFPIA will communicate these complaints to the national association either of the parent company or of the EU subsidiary designated by the parent company.
+(i) EFPIA will forward any complaints it receives (without considering their admissibility or commenting upon them) to the relevant member association(s).

+(ii) EFPIA will send an acknowledgement of receipt to the complainant, indicating the relevant national association(s) to which the complaint has been sent for processing and decision.

+(iii) In addition, upon receipt by EFPIA of multiple external complaints (i.e. several complaints on the same or similar subjects lodged from outside the industry against several subsidiaries of a single company), EFPIA will communicate these complaints to the national association either of the parent company or of the EU subsidiary designated by the parent company.

 SECTION 4.
-Processing of Complaints and Sanctions by Member Associations
+Processing of Complaints and Sanctions by PRIMA